“Don't you dare!”

 Your dog is looking at one of your shoes.
 She looks like she's about to grab it in her mouth.
-You yell at her to make her stop:
+You yell this to make her stop.

 Don't you dare!

 "Don't you dare!" is an expression that communicates a warning to someone.
 It's a way of saying "If you do that I will be extremely angry!"
 Say it in situations like these: